isoworg/CV-1/README.md

 #### Organisation

-  - Pre-trip planning around Canada
+  - Pre-trip planning for Canada
-  - University work organiser
+  - filing system at Booker

 **Interests**